 Adapted from ‘Cookies: The Very Best Treats to Bake and to Share’ by Martha Stewart.

-1/3 cup milk (I use skim although the recipe recommends whole)
+- 1/3 cup milk I used skimmed – the recipe recommends whole

 Roll each piece of dough into a ball, then roll in the granulated sugar, coating the entire ball; do the same with the icing sugar, allowing it to coat the entire piece of dough.

-If you don’t want to make this large a batch all in one go, you can always keep the dough in the fridge for 2-3 days, until you’re ready to finish making ’em.
+f you don’t want to make this large a batch all in one go, you can always keep the dough in the fridge for 2-3

 bloglovin' | instagram | twitter | youtube